Editor’s note: This story was updated after publication.

+A big break for Falcon was an opportunity to join a regular party called Avenue A, where local DJ Ruben Pagan was the main spinner at the time.
 “We did a mobile party called Avenue A with promoter Gary James at the Mermaid lounge in the Eden Roc hotel.
 You would see celebrities, supermodels, naked chicks jumping in the pool, and we would have this little mobile setup.
 It was all mobile, low-tech,” recalls Falcon.

 “Just put in Scarface, you look at the scene where he runs out into Ocean Drive, that’s what it really looked like.”

 But things were beginning to change.
 Miami Beach was about to become the party destination we know today.
 Cheap real estate, an influx in models, and the emergence of Miami Vice all brought in tourists and new residents.